Last updated: July 5, 2026

 This calculator takes your lot size in acres or square feet, the number of proposed dwelling units, and the zoning density limits from your code, then shows whether you pass the max cap, meet any minimum-density floor, and how many units of headroom remain.
-It does not interpret your zoning code for you—you still need to look up the right district and enter the correct numbers.
+It does not interpret your zoning code for you, so you still look up the right district and enter the correct numbers.

 Gross Density vs Net Density: Same Units, Different Answer